 “You know how your father feels about humans, ‘Bet.
 You should have come to me.
 I understand.
 I had human babies.
 Once.”
-Tam turned away, Lyabet was sure now she’d seen tear traces before.
-Just as she was sure the tears were falling silently now.
+Tam turned away.
+When she turned back, Lyabet could see traces of tears.

 “Mother,” she reached out, almost shyly, laid her hand on the other woman’s shoulder, “ I know about them, I know about the trees.
 And, I know how this path may end.”
 Lyabet gently turned her mother to face her.
 “I know you understand, it’s just been so long since I’ve seen you.
 Father raised me, you didn’t seem interested…”

 “I was interested!
 You were a child of my blood, the baby I wouldn’t have to plant a tree to remember.
 But, you were more the child of your father.
 Air, not Earth.
 I couldn’t teach you of the air.
 He could, he did.
 He did, and was so smug.”
 Tam waved a hand to dismiss the thoughts of Graleon. “’Bet, I have always loved you, always wanted to have you with me.
 It just didn’t happen the way I wished.”

 Lyabet drew a breath, the anger receding as she made a quick decision.
 “Maybe it’s time we got to know each other.
 Perhaps we have some catching up to do.
 Get Barry, we need to go back now, time is different here.”